-Get quick access to the serial console on your Pi Zero projects.Designed by 8086 Consultancy, Ships from United Kingdom
+Get quick access to the serial console on your Pi Zero projects.Designed by 8086 Consultancy in United Kingdom

 Using solderless pins the adapter slides onto the back of a Pi Zero GPIO (If a permanent connection is required the adapter can still be soldered to the GPIO header).
 The adapter PCB is printed wit...Read More…